 The Future of CMMC 2.0 Compliance

 Since its initial release in January 2020, the Cybersecurity Maturity Model Certification (CMMC) has undergone a series of fundamental changes.
-In particular, the US Department of Defense (DoD) transitioned from five planned compliance levels for CMMC 1.0 compliance to three required levels for CMMC 2.0 compliance.
-Coinciding with that change, more DoD contractors have become empowered to perform CMMC 2.0 self-assessments.
+Fortunately, CMMC compliance requirements became much clearer when the US Department of Defense (DoD) published its CMMC Final Rule in October 2024.

-• You can expect increased scrutiny of your IT Security processes.
+• Throughout the CMMC implementation process, you can expect increased scrutiny of your IT Security processes.

-• Your company will need to validate its supply chain security practices.
+• Your company will also need to continuously validate its supply chain security practices, not only for CMMC, but for future cybersecurity mandates.

-• As they say, the only thing constant is change.
-So, you need to remember that 2.0 won’t remain stagnant, and you will need to adapt your cybersecurity procedures accordingly.
+As they say, the only thing constant is change.
+So, you need to remember that CMMC won’t remain stagnant, and you will need to adapt your cybersecurity procedures accordingly.

 Harness Your People Power

-• Educate and regularly communicate with your end-users and your executive team.
+• Educate and regularly communicate the role, responsibility, accountability, and impact with your end-users, internal support teams, and your executive team.

-• Train your employees in cybersecurity best practices, particularly related to phishing and usage of third-party sites.
+• Train your employees in cybersecurity best practices, particularly related to phishing, the risk of using third-party sites, tools, and software code, along with the impact of non-security oriented development processes.

 • Get organizational resolve from your teams to improve cybersecurity protection.
-(You may need to devote extra time to educate potential IT Security detractors that better productivity and more effective cybersecurity can go hand-in-hand).
+(You may need to devote extra time to educate potential IT Security detractors in your company that better productivity and more effective cybersecurity can go hand-in-hand).

 In other words, you need to develop a security culture.
-Culture trumps strategy every day of the week and twice on Friday (I’m not quite quoting the famous consultant Peter Drucker here, but you get the point).
+Culture trumps strategy every day of the week and twice on Friday (I’m loosely quoting the famous consultant Peter Drucker here, but you get the point).
 At base, your corporate strategy and culture need to be aligned.
-They will drive your communication, education and training, and organizational resolve.
+They will drive your communication, education and training efforts, along with your organizational resolve.

 Implement Technology Best Practices